Unemployment claims rising in Georgia, contrary to national trend

 Notably absent from the list was the accommodation and food services job sector, which week after week and month after month has led the way in job losses in Georgia leading to the filing of unemployment claims.

-Last week (week of April 4), 11,906 Georgians previously working in that sector of the economy filed initial unemployment claims, far ahead of the administrative and support services sector, which accounted for 4,043 claims.
+Last week, 11,906 Georgians previously working in that sector of the economy filed initial unemployment claims, far ahead of the administrative and support services sector, which accounted for 4,043 claims.
 Manufacturing was next with 3,160 claims.

 The labor department has paid out nearly $20.6 billion in state and federal unemployment benefits since the beginning of the pandemic.
 The agency has processed more than 4.6 million initial unemployment claims during that time, more than during the last nine years combined before COVID-19 struck.